VOICES by Mel Bochner

 Tax included.
 Shipping calculated at checkout.

-A collection of works by Mel Bochner, an American artist, an American artist who has developed in New York in New York from the 1960s and 1970s.
-He was a pioneer in the visual language, and explored the relationship between visuals and language to pay attention to the implicit rules that support the visual relationship between us and the world.
+This is a collection of works by Mel Bochner, an American artist who was a central figure in post-minimal and conceptual art that developed in New York from the 1960s to the 1970s.
+He was a pioneer incorporating language into visuals, and he explored the relationship between visual and language to draw attention to the implicit rules that underpin the visual engagement between us and the world.

 by Mel Bochner